elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/arrow-functions.md

   <div>
   <div><strong>Interview Response:</strong> An arrow function expression is a compact alternative to a traditional function expression, but it is limited, and we should not use it in all situations.
 </div><br />
+<div><strong>Technical Response:</strong> An arrow function is a concise syntax for defining anonymous functions in JavaScript, using the arrow notation.
+It offers shorter syntax, lexical scoping of "this", and can't be used as a constructor.
+</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>